 //–

-int Position()//This function prevents this adviser from interfere with other experts you may use on same account
+int Position()//This function prevents this adviser from interfering with other experts you may use on the same account

-{ // It checks and handle it’s own orders.
+{ // It checks and handles its orders.

 int dir=0;